-The Domains, AD Helpers, Hosts, and Fireboxes options all permanently remove devices and data from your account.
+The Domains, AD Helpers, Hosts, Users, and Fireboxes options all permanently remove devices and data from your account.
 After the reset, devices that were removed can reappear in your TDR account.
 This happens if TDR receives a heartbeat from those devices after the reset, or if AD Helper synchronizes devices after the reset.

 Before You Reset Devices